scanny/python-pptx/docs/dev/analysis/shp-freeform.rst

 Vocabulary
 ----------

-* A freeform shape is composed of one or more *contours*.
+* A freeform shape is composed of one or more *paths*.
+The purpose of multiple paths in a single shape is obscure and only a single path will be supported in the initial implementation.

-* A contour is composed of one or more *segments*.
+* A path is composed of one or more *contours*.
 A contour can be a *closed contour* or and *open contour*.
-A closed contour has a stroked outline and is filled.
-An open contour receives only a stroke.
+The closure state only affects the continuity of the contour outline (although it also adds a straight line between start and end if needed).

-* A segment can be a (straight) line segment or a curve.
+* A contour is specified by a starting point (`<a:moveTo>`) followed by a sequence of line segments, each of which can be a straight or curved.
   Curve segments will not be supported in the initial implementation.

 Scope